Workers World Party

-The Workers World Party (WWP) is a revolutionary Marxist–Leninist communist party founded in 1959 by a group led by Sam Marcy of the Socialist Workers Party (SWP).
-Marcy and his followers split from the SWP in 1958 over a series of long-standing differences, among them their support for Henry A. Wallace's Progressive Party in 1948, their view of People's Republic of China as a workers' state, and their defense of the 1956 Soviet intervention in Hungary, some of which the SWP opposed.
+The Workers World Party (WWP) is a Marxist–Leninist communist party in the United States founded in 1959 by a group led by Sam Marcy.
+WWP members are sometimes called Marcyites.
+Marcy and his followers split from the Socialist Workers Party (SWP) in 1958 over a series of long-standing differences, among them their support for Henry A. Wallace's Progressive Party in 1948, their view of People's Republic of China as a workers' state, and their defense of the 1956 Soviet intervention in Hungary, some of which the SWP opposed.

-The WWP describes itself as a party that has since its founding "supported the struggles of all oppressed peoples".
-It has recognized the right of nations to self-determination, including the nationally oppressed peoples inside the United States.
-It supports affirmative action as necessary in the fight for equality and it opposes all forms of racism and religious bigotry.
-The WWP and its affiliate Youth Against War and Fascism (YAWF) were known for their consistent defense of the Black Panthers, the Weather Underground, the Vietnam Veterans Against the War and the Puerto Rican Independence movement.
-The WWP was also an early advocate of gay rights and remains active in this area.
-The WWP has published Workers World since 1959.
-The newspaper has been a weekly since 1974.

 History

 The WWP had its origins in the Global Class War Tendency, led by Sam Marcy and Vincent Copeland, within the SWP.
 This group crystallized during the 1948 presidential election when they urged the SWP to back Henry Wallace's Progressive Party campaign, rather than field their own candidates.
 Throughout the 1950s, the Global Class War Tendency expressed positions at odds with official SWP policy, categorizing the Korean War as a class, rather than imperialist, conflict; support of the People's Republic of China as a workers' state, if not necessarily supporting the Mao Zedong leadership; and supporting the suppression of the Hungarian Revolution by the Soviet Union in 1956.

 The Global Class War Tendency left the SWP in early 1959.
-Although they would later abandon Trotskyism, in their International Workers Day issue (no. 3) of their new periodical the group proclaimed: "We are THE Trotskyists.
+Although they would later abandon Trotskyism, in their International Workers' Day issue (no. 3) of their new periodical the group proclaimed: "We are THE Trotskyists.
 We stand 100% with all the principled positions of Leon Trotsky, the most revolutionary communist since Lenin".
 The nascent group appears to have organized as the Workers World Party by February 1960.
 At its inception, the WWP was concentrated among the working class in Buffalo, Youngstown, Seattle and New York.
 A youth organization, first known as the Anti-Fascist Youth Committee and later as Youth Against War and Fascism (YAWF), was created in April 1962.

+The WWP began publishing the monthly Workers World newspaper in 1959; it was published weekly since 1974.